cloud-elements/devportal/docs/guides/account-user-mgmt/account-managementAPI.md

 ## Deactivate and Reactivate an Account

 You can deactivate an account or activate an already deactivated account with the account `id` and the `PATCH /accounts/{id}` endpoint.
 Deactivating an account essentially performs the same action as [deleting an account](#delete-an-account).
-After you deactivate an account, you can not view it in Cloud Elements 2.0.
+After you deactivate an account, you cannot view it in Cloud Elements 2.0.
 You can still find the account using the Cloud Elements APIs.
 Use the account `id` with `/accounts` endpoints that use the `{id}` variable.

 ### Deactivate and Reactivate Account Parameters